 Research Insurance Options

-When considering retirement, an employee should thoroughly research their insurance options several months before making this important decision.
-If any of your family members are eligible for Medicare, you must also understand how Medicare will interact with the specific insurance plan that you choose.
-Choosing the best medical plan after retirement is a very personal decision based on many factors such as your age and/or your spouse’s age at retirement, the plan’s flexibility or access to specific providers, cost of plan, etc.
+When considering retirement, employees should thoroughly research their insurance options several months before making this important decision.
+If any of an employee's family members are eligible for Medicare, that employee must also understand how Medicare will interact with the specific insurance plan that he or she chose.
+Choosing the best medical plan after retirement is a very personal decision based on many factors such as age and/or spouse’s age at retirement, the plan’s flexibility or access to specific providers, cost of plan, etc.

-There is not one specific plan that is better than another, for all individuals.
-For some individuals, enrolling in the Loyola University Retiree Medical Plan may be the best decision for their particular situation.
-Others may find that it’s in the best interest of their family to purchase a Medicare Supplement plan; or enroll in their spouse’s employer plan; or temporarily purchase COBRA.
+There is not one specific plan that is better than another for all individuals.
+For some individuals, enrolling in the Loyola University Retiree Medical Plan may be the best decision for that particular situation.
+Others may find that it is in the best interest of their families to purchase a Medicare Supplement plan, enroll in their spouse’s employer plan, or temporarily purchase COBRA.
 Medicare Supplements or “Medi-gap” plans are sold by private insurance companies and are intended to “fill the gaps” in the Original Medicare Program.
-You may find additional information and learn more about the particular Medicare supplement plans that are sold in your area at Medicare’s website @ www.medicare.gov.
+You may find additional information and learn more about the particular Medicare supplement plans that are sold in your area at Medicare’s website at www.medicare.gov.

 Certificate of Creditable Coverage

-If you choose to enroll in another medical and prescription drug plan other than Loyola’s plan, and need to provide proof of previous insurance coverage, click on the link.
+If you choose to enroll in a medical and prescription drug plan other than Loyola’s plan and need to provide proof of previous insurance coverage, click on the link below.